Fibrin degradation products (FDPs) are the substances left behind when clots dissolve in the blood. Blood tests can be done to measure these products.

-The blood is sent to a laboratory.
-The laboratory specialist will run tests on the blood sample to measure the products that are left behind when blood clots dissolve.
+The blood is sent to a lab where tests are done to measure the products that are left behind when blood clots dissolve.

-Your health care provider may tell you to stop taking certain drugs before the test.
+You may need to stop taking some medicines before the test.
 Drugs that may increase FDPs include barbiturates, heparin, streptokinase, and urokinase.

 Do not stop taking any medicine without first talking to your doctor.

 You may feel slight pain or a sting when the needle is inserted to draw blood.
 There may be some throbbing afterward.